 Using green energy

 Recycling forms a large part of our commitment to the environment with all cans, bottles, glasses and tins being collected and recycled.
-We have also used mainly recycled timber and other material to build facilities around the property such as the old oyster timbers from the local oyster farms which add a rustic charm.
+We have also used mainly recycled timber and other reclaimed materials to build facilities around the property such as the old oyster timbers from the local oyster farms, which add a rustic charm.

 To ensure compliance and consistency between what we say and what we do, our company is audited annually by Canopy Australia to set the targets for the following year.
 In most seasons, we are able to achieve a positive carbon footprint balance.